 To make a filter, fold a paper towel in half crosswise and in half again.

-In a very large bowl with a lid or a pot combine all the ingredients with a spoon.
+10. In a very large bowl or saucepan with a lid combine all the ingredients with a spoon.
 Add more salt, sugar, vinegar, garlic, green onion to taste.
 Cover and chill overnight and serve ice cold with a whole grain European style bread.
 Leave the dill in the container.
 Don’t add it to the serving bowl.